stevorackovic/Siggraph-Paper-Code/README.md

 # Create random blendshapes and corrective shapes
 python Scripts/DataExtraction/CreateRandomData.py
 ```
-Within the script, default parameters as in our paper are set to
+The parameters from Scripts/DataExtraction/Parameters.py that are imported in this script are:
 ```python
 N = 100   # Set here the number of frames of your animaiton n = 9000  # Set here the number of vertices (times 3) of your avatar.